How to Become a Frontend Developer in 2026

 Education

-Vocational or higher — skills matter more than the diploma
+Vocational or higher education — practical skills and portfolio outweigh the diploma

 English Level